nicwest/chess-blog/content/posts/british-championship-day-1.md

 game.
 Lesson learned!

-I was seeded 44 out of 55 and my first game was as black against a Junior called Jamie who was seeded 15th and rated 1418.
+I was seeded 44 out of 55 and my first game was as black against a Junior called who was seeded 15th and rated 1418.
 I'm not going to lie, I was both nervous and intimidated.

 My opponent opened with e4 and I played a Pirc defence.
 It's basically the only